Unity-UI-Extensions/Unity-UI-Extensions.GitHub.io/uitoolkit/controls/scroll-snap/index.md

 </ui:UXML>
 ```

-The shared extensions stylesheet is applied automatically when the control is created, so no manual stylesheet reference is required.
+The shared extensions stylesheet is applied automatically when the control is created in the Editor and in Play Mode, so no manual stylesheet reference is needed while authoring.
+The starter templates also reference the stylesheet explicitly, which covers player builds; for hand-written UXML or code-first UI in builds, add the stylesheet to your UXML or panel theme.

 ---------